 University Writing's resources page is an Open Educational Resource (OER), or a collection of teaching and learning resources made publicly available with copyright licensing that allows others to share and adapt our materials.
 Creating an OER can be a lengthy process, and we have worked to develop a sustainable model for OER creation and maintenance.
 We hope that these resources allow other OER creators to develop a sustainable process for their projects.

-Materials designed by Katharine Brown, Amy Cicchino and Layli Miron
+Materials designed by Katharine Brown, Amy Cicchino, Mark Smith, Layli Miron, and Heesun Yoon

 This spreadsheet template can be used to track your progress as you prepare resources for OER publication; it is particularly useful for managing a large number of resources housed in a cloud storage system

 This document guides University Writing's team through the process of preparing new or revised materials for publication to the OER; this guide can be adapted for you own context for uploading or preparing and publishing resources

 This spreadsheet template can be used by OER creators to manage needed OER updates; the provided columns can be used to track each document's accessibility and readiness for publication

 This guide articulates University Writing's practices for accessibility and inclusivity.
 We use this guide while preparing accessible resources for publication to our OER; further, it includes guidance on inclusive practices which can inform the design of materials

 Some writing projects ask you to re-use existing sources and media.
 The resources below will introduce common terms related to intellectual property in writing, such as copyright, fair use, and plagiarism.